aic-factcheck/aic_averitec/README.md

 python script/jupyter_url.py
 ```

+### Run Pipeline
+TODO describe how to run the pipeline in some basic way

 ## Results

 Our system achieved the 3rd place on AVeriTeC test set evaluation performed on the [EvalAI platform](https://eval.ai/web/challenges/challenge-page/2285/leaderboard/5655).
 The test set results are also provided in the following table (with our submission hihglighted in bold):